m-adeel12/devops-learning-journey/04-networking/notes/README.md

 .
 CNAME - Alias of one name to another, allows you to match multiple domain names to the same IP address, example www.google.com > google.com
 .
 MX - Specifies the mail server responsible for recieving email for the domain .
 TXT - Allows domain administrators to insert any text into DNS.
 Commonly used for verification purposes and to hold SPF(Sender Policy Framework) data

+# How DNS works ?

+- DNS resolution is essentially the process of converting domain names into IP addresses.
+- DNS Hierarchy:
+1. DNS Root is at the top of the hierarchy it keeps high level of information on where to find top level domains underneath it.
+2. Top Level Domains also called TLDs - these are like your department heads it includes familiar extensions like (.com,org .net etc).
+Each TLD stores informations about domains within its scope.
+3. Authoritative name servers